south-london-tabletop-heroes/docker-foundryvtt-s3-sync-state/README.md

 # docker-foundryvtt-s3fs-fuse
-Docker image for FoundryVTT server with s3fs-fuse backend for state and media
+Docker image for FoundryVTT server with s3fs-fuse backend for data storage.